![]() |

 One problem with Java is that the Java Virtual Machine has a memory limit.
 This limit prevents programs from growing too large.
 However, it prevents large circuits from being edited.

 If Electric runs out of memory, you can request more.
 To do this, use the General Preferences (in menu File / Preferences..., "General" section, "General" tab).
 The "Memory" section has two memory limit fields, for Maximum memory and Maximum permanent space.
 Changes to these values take effect when you next run Electric.
-Note that any request to expand Electric beyond the default Java sizes will cause Electric to re-launch itself at startup so that the JVM has access to more memory.
-To prevent relaunching of Electric, set the memory fields back to zero.
+Note that any request to expand Electric too far could cause Electric to fail to start in the future.
+If this happens, find your system preferences and remove the setting (see Section 6-3).

 Permanent space is an additional section of memory that may need to be increased.
 For very large chips, a value of 200 or more may enhance performance.